wmfs/tymly/packages/tymly-doc-generator/hugo-site/content/key-concepts/index.md

 Property         | Description
 ---------------- | ---------------------------------
-`_id`            | Uniquely identifies a Flobot
+`_id`            | Uniquely identifies a Tymly
-`createdAt`      | When the Flobot was first instigated `userId`         | If the Flobot was instigated by a human, then this is the userId of that person `status`         | Always one of `starting`, `running`, `waitingForHumanInput` or `finished` `flowId`         | Identifies which flow this Flobot is travelling around `stateId`        | Indicates the state that this Flobot is currently in `stateEnterTime` | The timestamp of when the Flobot entered its current state `ctx`            | This is a simple key/value store that's unique to each Flobot.
+`createdAt`      | When the Tymly was first instigated `userId`         | If the Tymly was instigated by a human, then this is the userId of that person `status`         | Always one of `starting`, `running`, `waitingForHumanInput` or `finished` `flowId`         | Identifies which flow this Tymly is travelling around `stateId`        | Indicates the state that this Tymly is currently in `stateEnterTime` | The timestamp of when the Tymly entered its current state `ctx`            | This is a simple key/value store that's unique to each Tymly.
 In analogy terms, this is a good place to store the speed of a train.
 This __context__ is available to all states to read-from/write-to as they require.
-In this way, inter-state communication is possible - but within context of each ~~train~~ Flobot.
+In this way, inter-state communication is possible - but within context of each ~~train~~ Tymly.

 <hr>

 ## Plugins

-FlobotJS takes a batteries-included approach and hopefully ships with enough [State Resources](/reference/#list-of-state-resources) to cover-off most of the the duller business processes out there.
-To help try and keep things minimal and manageable Flobot employs a __plugin__ architecture.
+TymlyJS takes a batteries-included approach and hopefully ships with enough [State Resources](/reference/#list-of-state-resources) to cover-off most of the the duller business processes out there.
+To help try and keep things minimal and manageable Tymly employs a __plugin__ architecture.
-A FlobotJS plugin extends the core framework with related State Classes (along with other internal components required to run them).
+A TymlyJS plugin extends the core framework with related State Classes (along with other internal components required to run them).

 __Please see the [list of core plugins](/reference/#list-of-plugins) to get a feel for what plugins are all about__

-FlobotJS's current library of state classes is certainly far from exhaustive and organisations will undoubtedly have specialist requirements of their own.
+TymlyJS's current library of state classes is certainly far from exhaustive and organisations will undoubtedly have specialist requirements of their own.
-It's straightforward to write a new plugin for FlobotJS and add missing capabilities.
+It's straightforward to write a new plugin for TymlyJS and add missing capabilities.